jvpeluso/SMS-spam-classifier/README.md

 2. Standardize the data with the StandardScaler method.
 3. Tune the model hyperparameters with the GridSearchCV method.

 The machine learning algorithms selected are *Multinomial Naïve Bayes*, *Logistic Regression*, and *Linear SVM*.
-The results of the GridSearchCV process were:
+To tune the hyperparameters we've used the GridSearchCV process, the results of the GridSearchCV process were:

 Classifier | Accuracy | Precision | Recall | F1 score | Best parameters
 --- | --- | --- | --- | --- | ---